 Discord / X community activity, forum interactions, number of posts on Mirror.

-Summary: How to view DAO project data?#
+Summary: How to interpret DAO project data?#

 Is governance active?

-Is power centralized?
+Is power concentrated?

-Check the distribution of voting rights, the proportion of large holders, and participation rates to prevent "oligarchic governance."
+Examine the distribution of voting rights, the proportion of large holders, and participation rates to prevent "oligarchic governance."

-Examine asset distribution, usage direction, and governance records to measure "economic vitality."
+Analyze asset distribution, usage direction, and governance records to measure "economic vitality."

 Is there co-construction?

-See if developers, proposers, and content creators come from the community rather than the operations team.
+Check if developers, proposers, and content creators come from the community rather than the operations team.

 Welcome to join the community